Tonbridge: Economy

-During the early 20th century Tonbridge became the South East hub for plastic moulding / engineering and printing, with many well-known companies such as The Crystalate Gramophone Record Company, which claimed to be the oldest record producer in Britain.
-They bought out The Vocalion Gramophone Company in 1932 when the principal labels included Rex, Nine-Inch Broadcast, and Ten-Inch Broadcast.
-From the early post-war years, Crystalate was very much involved in producing the 1 mini-disc, which was sold in Marks & Spencers, Woolworths and probably other stores for 6d (2.5p) each between 1930 and 1937, with labels such as Crown, Embassy and Eclipse.
-In 1937, Crystalate was absorbed by Decca, which was itself purchased by Polygram (Philips).
+During the early 20th century Tonbridge became the South East hub for plastic moulding / engineering and printing, with The Crystalate Gramophone Record Company, which claimed to be the oldest record producer in Britain..
 Some manufacturing still remains in Tonbridge: Enalon Limited, founded in 1946, is the last remaining plastic moulder and toolmaker based in the town.

 In 1999, Harvester Trust Tonbridge bought a derelict site on Medway Wharf Road, in the centre of Tonbridge.
-A£4 million building which can be used as a church, community centre and conference centre was given planning permission in March 2000.
+A £4 million building which can be used as a church, community centre and conference centre was given planning permission in March 2000.
 Work began in 2001.
-The River Centre was officially opened in January 2003, and hosted a wide variety of events from product launches to awards ceremonies, as well as international church conferences.
+The River Centre was officially opened in January 2003.
 In August 2016, Hillsong Church purchased the building and is the current owner.

 The police station, on Pembury Road, was previously the headquarters of the West Kent Police Division, prior to the West Division being again headquartered at Maidstone.

-Royal Mail's TN postcode main sorting office is located on Vale Road in the town.
+Royal Mail's TN postcode main sorting office is on Vale Road in the town.

 Tonbridge is also the location of Carroty Wood, an outdoor activity and residential centre run by Rock UK, offering groups of young people the opportunity to try out a variety of outdoor activities.